mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 know, relaxation or as a, as a CEO, you're more on this, you know, stressed and ambitious side.
 **Amir:** [00:10:53] Yeah.
-I mean, the thing is like, I have actually tried to just be focused on the ambition and it was actually like, I have co-found on another company, a social network where I almost got like burned out because there was basically a zero balance.
+I mean, the thing is like, I have actually tried to just be focused on the ambition and it was actually like, I have co-founded another company, a social network where I almost got like burned out because there was basically a zero balance.
 You know, I worked all the time.
 I was based like a train wreck, but like in